underscoreio/essential-scala/src/pages/classes/case-classes.md

 ~~~
 </div>

+5. Case classes implement two traits: `java.io.Serializable` and `scala.Product`.
+Neither are used directly.
+The latter provides methods for inspecting the number of fields and the name of the case class.

 ### Features of a case class companion object

 The companion object contains an `apply` method with the same arguments as the class constructor.
 Scala programmers tend to prefer the `apply` method over the constructor for the brevity of omitting `new`, which makes constructors much easier to read inside expressions: